KSundstrom/koala-online/README.md

 Copyright © 2016 Kasper Sundström

 All rights retained where applicable.
-You may not reproduce, distribute, or create derivative works from this work without explicit permission from the copyright holder
+You may not reproduce, distribute, or create derivative works from this work without explicit permission from the copyright holder.